 Victoria Harrison, MA, LMFT

-Family Systems in Regulation of Physiological Reactivity & Observations of Change Project: Year Two
+The Impact of Reactivity in Family Relationships on Health and Reproduction, Family Systems in Regulation of Physiological Reactivity and Anxiety & Observations of Change Project: Year Four

 The focus of Victoria Harrison’s research since 1980 has been on using Bowen theory to study the impact of reactivity in the family system on health and reproduction, both in producing symptoms and in providing stability for functioning.

 This broad direction includes investigating the research literature from many fields that study emotional systems and the regulation of reproduction by reactivity to the natural environment and to relationships along human phylogenetic history.
-This includes research from reproductive medicine, endocrinology, biology, neuroscience; population research, social psychology and child development that looks at how relationships govern individual physiology, behavior, and relationships patterns; research in neuroscience and biology on the evolution of the human capacity for differentiation of self.
+This includes research from reproductive medicine, endocrinology, biology, neuroscience, population research, social psychology, and child development that looks at how relationships govern individual physiology, behavior, and relationship patterns.
+This also extends to research in neuroscience and biology on the evolution of the human capacity for differentiation of self.

-- A broad review of research as a context for the contributions of this study to the field
+- A broad review of research as a context for contributions of this study to the field of family research

 - Continued analysis of measures of physiological reactivity (EDR, EMG, and DST) for three triangles in one family of five to identify patterns associated with emotional fusion and more independent functioning

 - Comparison of physiological reactivity in families with fewer health and mental health symptoms

 Initial publication based on this research includes: “Contribution of Nuclear Family Triangles to Variation in Physiological Reactivity.”
 Family Systems 9(2):145-153.
 2013.

 Observations of Change Project: Year Four (2013 – Present)